kromacie/puppeteer-extra/packages/puppeteer-extra-base/readme.md

 import { Cluster } from 'puppeteer-cluster'
 import vanillaPuppeteer from 'puppeteer'

-import { addExtra } from 'puppeteer-extra'
+import { addExtra } from 'puppeteer-extra-base'
-import Stealth from 'puppeteer-extra-plugin-stealth' import Recaptcha from 'puppeteer-extra-plugin-recaptcha'
+import Stealth from 'puppeteer-extra-base-plugin-stealth' import Recaptcha from 'puppeteer-extra-base-plugin-recaptcha'
 ```

 </details>